Erectile Dysfunction: Simple Fix or Serious Health Issue?

 - Vascular reconstructive surgery: In some cases, vascular surgery may help improve the blood supply of the penis, which could improve your ability to get and maintain an erection.

 If you or someone you love is dealing with the symptoms of Erectile Dysfunction, you are off to a great start learning more about this condition, potential risk factors and options for treatment.
 We at Western Michigan Urological Associates would love to work with you and assist in getting you the care you deserve.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.